tupui/tupui/README.md

 <img src="https://img.shields.io/badge/%F0%9F%94%A7 Editor-PyCharm-green" height="20" alt="Editor: PyCharm"/>
 </p>

-I am Pamphile Roy, an AI developer.
+I am Pamphile Roy, an AI/Backend Engineer working at iTranslate.
 I like to learn new things and share.

 ### 🔭 What I do here...</strong>
 I am a SciPy core-developer.
 I also play around: